yjs/yjs/README.md

   </dd>
   <b><code>toJSON():any</code></b>
   <dd>
+Deprecated: It is recommended to call toJSON directly on the shared types.
 Converts the entire document into a js object, recursively traversing each yjs type.
+Doesn't log types that have not been defined (using <code>ydoc.getType(..)</code>).
   </dd>
   <b><code>get(string, Y.[TypeClass]):[Type]</code></b>
   <dd>Define a shared type.</dd>